g0njxa/VidarStealer-ReleaseUpdatesArchive/README.md

-Vidar Stealer Update Logs from Vidar Sources as of October 2025 Mostly written in Russian, some of them may be translated to English (Orginal text provided)
+Vidar Stealer Update Logs from Vidar Sources as of October 2025, mostly written in Russian, some of them may be translated to English (Orginal text provided)

 Information -> https://malpedia.caad.fkie.fraunhofer.de/details/win.vidar